HAC-2020/AltF4/README.md

 -  Finally, each and every transaction that takes place on this application, along with its timestamp, is stored with utmost safety on the Blockchain.
 Thus ensuring complete        immutability of the data.

+## Potential Users
+### Patients -
+For storing their medical records and on the blockchain.
+Donation for patients (only patients handle their donation funds)

+## Challenges we ran into
+- Integrating Portis Wallet.

+- Connecting blockchain with react app.

+- Making dynamic easy to use interfaces.

+- Working in teams remotely.

+## Accomplishments that I'm proud of

+- Able to build a working platform with great teamwork in such a short time.

+- Being able to provide help to patients in need of financial help.

+## What we learned
+- Learned how to divide tasks as a team and be accountable for it, setting report time.

+- How to integrate portis wallet.

+## What's next for Seguro Medico
+- We are planning to reach hospitals and patients who could benefit from each other.
+Hospitals by getting their medical records data on blockchain and patients by getting access to immutable and unforged medical records asap.